 ________ PBM and pharmacy contracts and manuals.
 This should include all network contracts and forms.
 Request documents be provided in an unredacted format.

-PBM to provide an index of all policies and procedures relating to the PBM’s network and its pharmacy networks.
+An index of all policies and procedures relating to the PBM’s network and its pharmacy networks.
 From the index, Examiners should request all relevant policies and procedures for areas being examined.
 Request documents be provided in an unredacted format, including requiring all pricing information be unredacted.

-PBM & carrier or employer plan contracts.
+PBM and insurer or employer plan contracts.
 Request the entire contract, including any amendments, in an unredacted format.

-PBM to provide a listing of all the pharmacies it contracts with.
-The listing should require PBM to identify each pharmacy’s location (or identify if it is a mail order pharmacy), the types of business it serves (commercial, Medicaid or Medicare), the types of drugs it dispenses (generic, brand, specialty), the unique pharmacy network each pharmacy participates in, whether the pharmacy is an affiliate pharmacy or not, whether the pharmacies’ network participation changed at any time during the examination period and the reason for such change (i.e. PBM changed terms, pharmacy opted out, carrier requested change).
-It may be helpful to create a spreadsheet to use to collect this information in a format that is helpful for the regulator rather than letting the PBM send this information in its format.
+A listing of all the pharmacies with which the PBM contracts.
+The listing should require the PBM to identify each pharmacy’s location, pharmacy type (for example, retail, mail-order, LTC, or 340B pharmacy), the types of business it serves (commercial, Medicaid or Medicare), the types of drugs it dispenses (generic, brand, specialty), the unique pharmacy network each pharmacy participates in, whether the pharmacy is an affiliate pharmacy or not, whether the pharmacies’ network participation changed at any time during the examination period and the reason for such change (i.e. PBM changed terms, pharmacy opted out, carrier requested change).
+Consider creating a spreadsheet to use to collect this information in a format that is helpful for the regulator.

-PBM to provide a state map or geo-maps identifying the location of each pharmacy.
+A state map or geo-maps identifying the location of each pharmacy.

-PBM to provide a description of the differences in each unique pharmacy network.
-For each pharmacy network, the PBM should identify the types of drugs dispensed, consumer access (such as mail order or retail), the reimbursement levels including any ‘discounts’ applied and dispensing fees provided, any criteria for participation and any participation limits or restrictions.
-Standards should be applied in a non-discriminatory manner such that PBM does not favor affiliate over non-affiliate pharmacies, for example.
+A description of the differences in each unique pharmacy network.
+For each pharmacy network, the PBM should identify the types of drugs dispensed, consumer access (such as mail order or retail), the reimbursement levels including any “discounts” applied and dispensing fees provided, any criteria for participation and any participation limits or restrictions.
+Standards should be applied in a non-discriminatory manner such that the PBM does not favor affiliate over non-affiliate pharmacies, for example.

-PBM to provide a list of all carriers and employer groups and each plan for the entity for which the PBM administers prescription drug benefits.
+A list of all insurers and employer groups and each plan for the entity for which the PBM administers prescription drug benefits.
 Require the PBM to identify every network associated with each plan.
-It may be helpful to create a spreadsheet to use to collect this information in a format that is helpful for the regulator rather than letting the PBM send this information in its format.
+Consider creating a spreadsheet to use to collect this information in a format that is helpful for the regulator.

 _______ If required by state law, the PBM files with the department of insurance all required contract forms and any material changes to a contract proposed for use with its participating providers and intermediaries.